roushenaserfan/test1/README.md

-a project that can convert mp4,gif to tgs format
+a project that can convert mp4,gif to tgs format(not native form)